 recognizable as such: they are embedded in everything from microwave ovens to cellphones and digital

 radios.
 What makes computers flexible enough to work in all these

 different appliances?
 How come they are so phenomenally useful?
 And how

 exactly do they work?
 Let's take a closer look!

-computers—but really it's just a super-scaled up version of the computer
+computers—but they're just super-scaled up versions of the one

 A computer is an electronic machine that processes information—in other

 raw information (or data) at one end, stores it until it's

 ready to work on it, chews and crunches it for a bit, then spits out the results at the other end.